-I went on the usual drug regimen which controlled them, but with some side effects including weight gain and low energy.
-After two-or-three years of this I came across a book on the Buteyko Breathing Method, and this worked so well for me I was able to stop taking medication on a regular basis and felt much better.
-Some years later, In December 2005, my wife Gail and I decided to go to the UK and train to become Buteyko therapists, and I've been teaching it on a part-time basis ever since.
+I went on the usual drug regimen (albuterol and fluticasone) which controlled the asthma and alergies, but with some side effects including weight gain and low energy.
+After a year-or-two of this I came across a book on the Buteyko Breathing Method, and this worked so well for me I was able to stop taking medication on a regular basis and felt much better.
+Later, In December 2005, my wife Gail and I decided to go to the UK and train to become Buteyko therapists, and I've been teaching it on a part-time basis ever since.

 Buteyko can be very helpful, but it is not the complete answer.
 Great Health, which is a lot more than managing the diseases of modern living with medication and surgery, requires a holistic approach.